fcakir/mihash/README.md

 - For **batch** hashing experiments: `cd batch-hashing`, and run `demo_cifar.m` with appropriate input arguments (see `batch-hashing/README.md`).

 ## Batch Results
 Here we provide the latest results of MIHash and other competing work on CIFAR-10 and NUSWIDE.
-These results are from our latest hashing paper [Tie-Aware Learning to Rank](https://arxiv.org/pdf/1705.08562.pdf).
 For reproducibility, we also provide the parameters for MIHash we used to obtain these results (see `batch-hashing/opts_batch.m`).

 ### CIFAR-10
-The standard setup for CIFAR-10 has two distinct settings.
-The deep learning architecture is VGG-F and learning is done in and end-to-end fashion.
-Please refer to the above paper for details.
+The standard setup for CIFAR-10 has two distinct settings (as specified in the papers DTSH and MIHash).
+The results shown here uses the VGG-F deep learning architecture and learning is done in an end-to-end fashion.
+For non-deep methods this corresponds to using the features at the penultimate layer of VGG-F. (Note that differently, in the MIHash paper, we do VGG-16 single-layer experiments for setting-1).

+Please refer to the above papers for details regarding setting 1 and 2.

 **Setting 1: Mean Average Precision**